-Since there is a strong connection between oral health and overall body health, Scottsdale dentist, Dr. Rod Gore, provides his patients with preventative dental care.
+Since there is a strong connection between oral health and overall body health, Scottsdale dentists, Dr. Rod Gore and Dr. Whitney Sebree, provides their patients with preventative dental care.
 This treatment is intended to protect and enhance oral health to prevent the need for future costlier, more extensive dental procedures down the line.
-While proper oral health begins at home, Dr. Gore and his team will educate patients of all ages on how to develop an effective regimen at home.
+While proper oral health begins at home, Dr. Gore and Dr. Sebree will educate patients of all ages on how to develop an effective regimen at home.
 When patients come into the office to get preventative care, a thorough dental examination and professional dental cleaning will be conducted with advanced technologies.
 For most patients, it is recommended that they receive this care twice a year.

-Dr. Gore understands that certain groups require additional care, such as children, seniors, and pregnant women.
-He offers treatments tailored specifically to these groups, and will work with any of his patients to customize a course of action that best suits their needs for optimal results.
+Dr. Gore and Dr. Sebree understand that certain groups require additional care, such as children, seniors, and pregnant women.
+They offer treatments tailored specifically to these groups, and will work with any of their patients to customize a course of action that best suits their needs for optimal results.